Peace Train: Cover versions

 Aside from Stevens' original recording, a cover version of "Peace Train" was recorded by the American alternative rock band 10,000 Maniacs.
 The song originally appeared on the band's 1987 album, In My Tribe, but it failed to chart.
-After Stevens' comment which some interpreted as calling for the death of Salman Rushdie, 10,000 Maniacs lead singer Natalie Merchant had "Peace Train" removed from all future pressings of the album in the U.S.
+After Stevens' comment, which some interpreted as calling for the death of Salman Rushdie, 10,000 Maniacs lead singer Natalie Merchant had "Peace Train" removed from all future pressings of the album in the U.S.

 In 1995, a cover of "Peace Train" was included on the Don Williams CD Borrowed Tales.
 In 1996, Dolly Parton included a version of "Peace Train", accompanied by South African vocal group Ladysmith Black Mambazo, on her album of covers Treasures.
 Parton produced a CBS television special, airing in November 1996, to promote the album, in which she described "Peace Train" as a personal favorite.
 The special also included a brief interview of Yusuf Islam, describing how he came to write the song.
 (Islam later joined Parton on a cover of another of his songs, "Where Do the Children Play?", playing guitar on the track for her 2005 album Those Were the Days).
 In 1997, Parton released the song as a single and filmed a music video, directed by Christopher Ciccone, brother of entertainer Madonna.
 The single was a hit on the US Dance chart peaking at No. 23.

 The song has also been covered by Tony Meléndez in 1987, Jann Arden in 2007, Zain Bhikha in 2008, Laleh, Richie Havens, Melanie, Sam Harris, and Rob Tobias and Friends.
 The song was also remixed by the DJ Junior Vasquez.

+In popular culture

 The song has appeared in the films The War, Remember the Titans, Ordinary Magic, We Are Marshall, and Jobs.
 Richie Havens's cover was included in the soundtrack of The Wonder Years TV series.

-"Peace Train" (along with several other Cat Stevens songs) appeared in the 2015 American comedy film Rock the Kasbah.
+"Peace Train", along with several other Cat Stevens songs, appeared in the 2015 American comedy film Rock the Kasbah.